tristandanle/tristan-final-project/Read Me/readme.txt

 Sql script is used to insert users information into database tables

-Project technologies are Spring Boot, Spring MVC, Spring Jpa and Unit Test, Spring Security, HTML, Javascript,Jquery Bootstrap, and MySql.
+Project technologies are Spring Boot, Spring MVC, Spring Jpa and Unit Test, Spring Security, HTML, Thymeleaf, Javascript,Jquery Bootstrap, and MySql.